varkoms/google-clone/README.md

 # google-clone
-Google Clone - Proyecto del Curso Practico de HTML y CSS de { Platzi }
+Google Clone - HTML and CSS Practical Course Project of { Platzi }

 # Important
 *This package is only for educational purposes*